ablomm/ablomm-cpu/README.md

 ### File Imports

 The assembler contains a fully fledged import and export system quite similar to JavaScript.
-Import aliasing, blob imports, and block scoped imports are all supported.
+Import aliasing, blob imports, and block-scoped imports are all supported.

 `lib/print.asm`: